scil-vital/BundleParc/README.md

 ## Applicability

-LabelSeg so far has not been tested on data other than healyhy young adults.
+LabelSeg so far has not been tested on data other than healthy young adults.
 If you're using LabelSeg on pathological/young/old patients, let me know how it went and what can be improved !
 Send me an email at "antoine (dot) theberge (at) usherbrooke (dot) ca".

 ## Installation